anikakrljas/MITM/README.md

 Because of this design limitation, attackers can manipulate ARP tables on devices inside the network.

 ---
-# 🧪 ARP Spoofing / ARP Poisoning

-One of the most common ways to perform a local MITM attack is **ARP Spoofing**.

-The basic idea:

-1️⃣ The attacker sends **forged ARP replies** to devices on the network.

-2️⃣ The victim associates the attacker's **MAC address** with another device's IP address (usually the router).

-3️⃣ Traffic intended for the router is instead sent to the attacker.

-4️⃣ The attacker forwards the traffic to the real router while **intercepting or modifying the packets**.

----

 # 🛡️ Protection Against MITM Attacks